dntstck/blog/webdev/devblog-build.md

 <h1 id="devblogbuild"><em>Building my Dev Blog</em></h1>

 <p>Wondered how to set up a blog-like experience using GitHub?
 Wondered what makes this site tick?
 Or how I write my posts and schedule them using CI/CD?
-Well today I'll be going over just that: how I coded this dev blog, that's hosted as a GitHub repo, rendered with Jekyll and deployed using CI/CD in the form of GitHUb Actions to automate scheduling, sorting and publishing.
+Well today I'll be going over just that: how I coded this dev blog, that's hosted as a GitHub repo, rendered with Jekyll and deployed using CI/CD in the form of GitHub Actions to automate scheduling, sorting and publishing.

 Mostly coded in JavaScript, but there's some Ruby hidden in here too, some Bash to generate new post templates using CLI and YAML to help guide GitHub Actions to deploy scripts on push.</p>